Medical requirements and medication

 There is a restriction on the amount of passengers per flight whom we can carry with an oxygen need and Flybe are unable to accept any passenger for travel who requires in excess of 4 litres per minute of oxygen.

 Notes are required to be added to your booking to provide our crew with advanced notice of any passenger travelling withoxygen.
-Your travel may be refused if Flybe are not made aware in advance of this need with the relevant medif form completed and returned to our Customer Relations Team.
+Your travel may be refused if Flybe are not made aware in advance of this need with the relevant medif form completed and returned to our Special Assistance Team.
 You may contact us via our "Ask a question" form by clicking here

 Blue Islands Operated Flights